How Much Does a New Kitchen Actually Cost?

 How to Control Costs Without Cutting Corners

-Keeping the existing layout
+Keep the existing layout.

-Selecting durable, mid-range finishes
+Select durable, mid-range finishes.

 Final Thoughts